No.7951947, Lance Sergeant, Alan Richard DUFF

 My father (Richard Payne), too, was in 3RTR in April 1945 (C Sqn).

-He was driving Sgt Alan Duff's tank at point, into Husum on 8th April, when they were subject to a barrage of panzerfaust / shreck rockets, one of which killed Sgt Duff (Dad told me that it took his head off...).
+He was driving Sgt Alan Duff's tank at point, into Husum on 8th April, when, close to a crossroads in the approach to Linsburg at a place now called Meinkingsburg, they were subject to a barrage of panzerfaust / shreck rockets, one of which killed Sgt Duff (Dad told me that it took his head off...).
 Dad told me that he remained in the disabled tank, whilst the others baled out, smoking furiously, whilst further projectiles hit the vehicle, but he reckoned that the majority didn't detonate, thankfully for him.

 4464400 Tpr F Wilkinson (Loader / Op, I believe) was badly injured in this action and subsequently DOW on 13th April, apparently in a field hospital in Winsen.
 Apparently three tanks were brewed up in Husum, during the action to clear the village, along with heavy casualties to 4 KSLI, including 10 KIA.

-Alan was buried with two others that day in Linsburg, but they were moved to Hanover War Cemetery in May 1947
+Alan was buried with two others that day (Trooper Ellershaw and L/Cpl Nation) in Linsburg, but they were moved to Hanover War Cemetery in May 1947 where they were buried alongside each other

 The photo below was taken on March 25th of Major WATTS MC in that area in his Comet tank http://www.greenflash.org.uk/history/3RTR1944].pdf